Find out if you need Academic Technology Approval Scheme (ATAS) clearance.

 If your ATAS application is refused, we will not not be able to issue you a CAS to apply for a Student visa or proceed with your offer on the proposed course.

 You may be withdrawn from your course if you are a current student at Sussex who is refused ATAS clearance.

 The government will not provide a full reason for refusal, so we will be unable to overturn the decision.

 You may be able to request a review – you should have received information on how to do this in your refusal notice.

-You can contact an International Adviser for advice on what to do.
+You can contact our International Advice team for advice on what to do.